 - Sodium chloride–Saline.

 - Polysorbate 80–Solubility additive with possible toxicity.
 There is limited research on this ingredient and it is the most risky and undesirable ingredient in the shot (3).
-It is also known to increase passage of other molecules across the blood-brain barrier, which is definitely not a good thing when combined with toxins (8).
 Thankfully, this version of the shot does not have any aluminum or formaldehyde.

 - Glycine–An amino acid used as a stabilizer (4).